SERIES DIRECTED BY CHARLES METTEN

 Discover a new play when playwrights spend a week at the Festival and Festival actors and artists present their plays as staged readings, followed by an instructive discussion between the playwright, actors, and audience.
 Tickets are $10 and can be purchased at the Ticket Office, online, or at the door.

-IMPORTANT NOTE: The plays in this series are written for contemporary adult audiences and may occasionally contain themes and language not appropriate for children and that some may find offensive.
+IMPORTANT NOTE: The plays in this series are written for contemporary adult audiences and contain themes and language not appropriate for children and that some may find offensive.

 ONE BIG UNION